Meronats/meronats.github.io/involvement.md

 ## Volunteer Work

 - **Volunteer Teacher | Microsoft TEALS**
   Taught introductory programming class to high school students from diverse backgrounds.
 I love mentoring young kids that are interested in tech.
-I loved having chats with my students about games and projects were working on.
+I loved having chats with my students about games and projects they were working on.
 I truly saw my younger self in them and enjoyed every class.

 ## Research and Hackathons